Being a wife isn’t easy for me.

 A few years ago, I decided to step up my wife game.
 I tried the Love Dare.
 The 40-day challenge for practicing unconditional love.
 I failed.

 Before we married, I never had trouble being affectionate.
 We talked on the phone for hours.
 I surprised him.
 I held his hand.
 So, what’s the problem now?

-Marriage cooled to a simmer after years and kids.
+Maybe your marriage, like mine, has cooled to a simmer after years and kids.

 Honestly, who fails the Love Dare?
 I gave up about Day 14.

 Here’s the embarrassing part: After “14 days” of gifts, compliments, and sweet nothings, my husband was worried about me.
 He said I was acting strange.